JACFlyer/april/docs/README.md

 ## Description
-APRIL stands for _Pregnancy_ _Resilience_ _Informatics_.
+Applied_Pregnancy_Resilience_Informatics_

 The onset of labor can be difficult to determine for a mom to be.
-Knowing when to go to the hospital can be just as obscure.
-At times a provider might send her home with instructions on when to return.
-For a first-time mom, this can be scary and frustrating.
+Knowing the right time to go to the hospital can make the difference between having a successful self-designed birth plan and being admitted before planned.
+At times a labor and delivery provider might simply send her home, frustrated, with instructions on when to return.
+This is often a waste of time and resources for both the hospital and the client.

-APRIL is a pregnancy home care product.
-By downloading the app, and connecting APRIL tools to her smart device, the patient can record vital pregnancy information and share it with her provider.
+It is the intention of this project to develop an evidenced based application that provides accurate and safe coaching to the client regarding her stage of labor.
+In so doing, the application will promote the wellness of both the mother and child.

+Using the product involves downloading the app to ones smart device (cell phone or tablet), and linking external clinical tools to the program.
+The entire April Suite will be implemented during a routine pre-natal visit by the attending provider who will have access to the client's portal for monitoring and response purposes.

 ## Intended users
-* Pregnant women at term and their spouses/partners
+* Pregnant women at various stages of gestation
+* Client spouses and support team members
+* OB/GYN and CNM medical providers
 * Community pregnancy support service providers
-* Natural birth candidates
-* Clinics in HPSA designated areas
-* University/college training programs

 [User Stories](user-stories.md)